Houst29476/readme-generator/README.md

 ## Description :

-This application will help you build out a README file by answering the questions
+Readme Generator builds out a completed readme file based on the answers to the questions in the application

 ## Installation :